micmejia/bible-dump/AMPC/Luke/Luke 24.md

-Was it not necessary _and_ [^h]essentially fitting that the Christ (the Messiah) should suffer all these things before entering into His glory (His majesty and splendor)?
+Was it not necessary _and_ essentially fitting that the Christ (the Messiah) should suffer all these things before entering into His glory (His majesty and splendor)?